seanteoh1234/AzureAIProjects/Azure AI Agent/README.txt

-This project is to create an agent that can .png files and reply question or generate chart image based on data uploaded.
+This project is to create an agent that can read .png files and reply question or generate chart image based on data uploaded.